I'm a provider

 Presumed Ocular Histoplasmosis

-Presumed ocular histoplasmosis may be the second most common cause of blindness in patients younger than 50 years of age in certain endemic areas.
+Presumed ocular histoplasmosis may be the second most common cause of blindness in patients younger than 50 years of age in certain endemic areas (Ohio and Mississippi River valleys in the United States).
 It is a condition characterized by a positive skin test for histoplasmosis, military opacities of the lungs, tiny choroidal scars, peripapillary disruption of the choriocapillaris, and exudation or hemorrhage form choroidal lesions in or near the macula.
 The condition is asymptomatic and benign, unless the choroidal neovascular lesions, which may develop many years after choroiretinal scarring has taken place, affect the macula.

 Pathologic myopia refers to an abnormal elongation of the eye associated with severe near-sightedness.
 It generally occurs among people over 30 years of age and can result in progressive, severe loss of vision, frequently related to the development of CNV.